 Health Editor’s Note: California, Hawaii, Idaho, New Mexico, Washington, Oregon, and the District of Columbia are targeted for this second round of funding.
 The Department of Housing and Urban Development recently announced it will hand out vouchers to help 424 homeless military veterans and their families.
-Veterans Today as well as NewDay USA, a company focused on financing homes for veterans, applaud this action by HUD.
+VT as well as NewDay USA, a company focused on financing homes for veterans, applaud this action by HUD.
 NewDay USA is a Maryland based mortgage firm also lends support to homeless veterans.
 Recently this company funded a new heating system for Baltimore Station which houses homeless veterans as well as an education room….Carol

 HUD and VA Announce Additional Support to Help Homeless Veterans Find Permanent Homes

 WASHINGTON – In a continuing effort to help end veteran homelessness, the U.S. Department of Housing and Urban Development (HUD) and the U.S. Department of Veterans Affairs (VA) today announce a second round of funding to help provide permanent homes to veterans and their families experiencing homelessness in six states and the District of Columbia.